Md-Yasin-Arafat/Md-Yasin-Arafat/README.md

 - 📄 Experienced in drafting technical manuals and reports, including DP Failure Mode Effect Analysis and DP Operation Manuals.
 - 💻 Solid understanding of programming with C/C++, Python, and MATLAB (including OOP concepts and algorithm development).
 - 📚 Proficient in data science libraries such as NumPy, Pandas, Matplotlib, Seaborn, and Scikit-learn.
-- 🧠 Continuously learning and expanding skills in Data Analysis, Machine Learning, CFD and Advanced Naval Architecture.
+- 🧠 Continuously learning and expanding skills in Data Analysis, Machine Learning, CFD, and Advanced Naval Architecture.

 ## 🔭 Current Projects